-- As per the international survey report (2021) India ranks at 5th place in terms of area registered under organic certification and is at the top in terms of total number of producers (base year 2019).
+- As per the international survey report (2021) India ranks at 5th place in terms of area registered under organic certification and is at the top in terms of a total number of producers (the base year 2019).

 National Programme for Organic Production (NPOP)

-- Organic products are currently exported from India only if they are produced, processed, packed and labelled as per the requirements of the National Programme for Organic Production (NPOP).
+- Organic products are currently exported from India only if they are produced, processed, packed, and labeled as per the requirements of the National Programme for Organic Production (NPOP).

 - The NPOP has been implemented by APEDA since its inception in 2001 as notified under the Foreign Trade (Development and Regulations) Act, 1992.

-- The NPOP certification has been recognised by the European Union and Switzerland which enables India to export unprocessed plant products to these countries without the requirement of additional certification.
+- The NPOP certification has been recognized by the European Union and Switzerland which enables India to export unprocessed plant products to these countries without the requirement of additional certification.

-- The equivalency with EU also facilitates export of Indian organic products to the United Kingdom even in the post Brexit phase.
+- The equivalency with the EU also facilitates the export of Indian organic products to the United Kingdom even in the post-Brexit phase.

-- Food Safety and Standards Authority of India (FSSAI) has the mandate to regulate manufacture, distribute, sell or import “organic foods” in India under the Food Safety and Standards (Organic Foods) Regulations, 2017 notified under the provisions of the Food Safety Standards Act, 2006.
+- Food Safety and Standards Authority of India (FSSAI) has the mandate to regulate the manufacture, distribute, sell, or import “organic foods” in India under the Food Safety and Standards (Organic Foods) Regulations, 2017 notified under the provisions of the Food Safety Standards Act, 2006.

-- Non-food items are not covered under the mandate of FSS Act, 2006.
+- Non-food items are not covered under the mandate of the FSS Act, 2006.